ottonello/CarND-Vehicle-Detection/writeup_template.md

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

+The window search implementation is contained in the `pipeline.py` file, starting from line 10 on method `find_cars`, and continuing in the next method, `do_window_search`.

 I decided to search for cars on the lower half of the image, using subsampling.
-First I took the HOG features for the whole image on each channel(lines 78-83, `pipeline.py`).
+First I took the HOG features for the whole image on each channel(lines 76-81, `pipeline.py`).
 Then, a window is slid across the image with some amount of overlapping.
 I tried using two window sizes to catch both close and further cars, but the added processing time didn't render much better detection, with higher false positives as well.
 So the final implementation uses a single window size.